 - 4. Reporting Protocols.
 The Discharger shall report the sample analytical results using the following reporting protocols: - a.
 Detection and Reporting Limits: The Discharger shall report the applicable Minimum Level (ML) and the current Method Detection Limit (MDL) for the procedure (as listed in 40 CFR Part 136) with each sample result. - i.
 Sample results greater than or equal to the ML shall be reported as measured by the laboratory (i.e., the measured chemical concentration in the sample). - ii.
 Sample results less than the ML, but greater than or equal to the laboratory's MDL, shall be reported as "Detected, but Not Quantified," or DNQ.
 The estimated chemical concentration of the sample shall also be reported. - iii.
-For the purposes of data collection, the laboratory shall write the estimated chemical concentration next to DNQ as well as the words "Estimated Concentration" (may be shortened to "Est. Conc.").
+For the purposes of data collection, the laboratory shall write the estimated chemical concentration next to DNQ as well as the words "Estimated Concentration" (may be shortened to "Est. Conc." or a standard "J" flag nomenclature used).
 The laboratory may, if such information is available, include numerical estimates of the data quality for the reported result.
 Numerical estimates of data quality may be percent accuracy (+ a percentage of the reported value), numerical ranges (low to high), or any other means considered appropriate by the laboratory. - iv.
-Sample results less than the laboratory's MDL shall be reported as "Not Detected," or ND. - b.
+Sample results less than the laboratory's MDL shall be reported as "Not Detected," or ND.

+- b.
 Dischargers are to instruct laboratories to establish calibration standards so that the ML value (or its equivalent if there is differential treatment of samples relative to calibration standards) is the lowest that can be detected using current analytical procedures described in 40 CFR Part 136.
 At no time is the Discharger to use analytical data derived from extrapolation beyond the lowest point of the calibration curve. - c.
 Sample collection date and time, sample analysis date and time, the name of individual(s) who collected the sample, the name of individual(s) who analyzed the sample, sample collection method(s) as listed in 40 CFR Part 136, sample analysis method(s) as listed in 40 CFR Part 136, sample preservation method(s) used between sample collection and analysis, and applicable QA/QC (Quality Assurance/Quality Control) data will be included with reported analytical results, - 5.
-The Discharger shall arrange all reported data in a tabular format.
-The data shall be summarized to clearly illustrate whether the Facility is operating in compliance with interim and/or final effluent limitations.
-The Discharger is not required to duplicate the submittal of data that is entered in a tabular format within CIWQS.
+As part of permit renewal, the Discharger shall provide all reported data in a Excel tabular format that can be used to evaluate compliance with interim and/or final effluent limitations and conduct a reasonable potential analysis.
 Electronic submittal of data is required to the CIWQS.
-Where CIWQS does not provide for entry into a tabular format within the system, the Discharger shall electronically submit the data as tab separated text as an attachment.
-The tab separated text shall be organized in data columns the following headings as listed in the previous section 4. iv.c.
-If a constituent has not been sampled or analyzed, the Discharger shall enter "No Data" in the value column.

-- 6. The Discharger shall attach a cover letter to the SMR.
-The information contained in the cover letter shall clearly identify violations of the WDRs; discuss corrective actions taken or planned; and the proposed time schedule for corrective actions.
+If the State Board's Permit Entry Tool does not allow data to be submitted, it must be provided separately. - 6.
+The Discharger shall attach a cover letter to the SMR.
+The information contained in the cover letter shall clearly evaluate compliance with permit limitations and conditions and identify violations of the WDRs; discuss corrective actions taken or planned; and the proposed time schedule for corrective actions.
 Identified violations must include a description of the requirement that was violated and a description of the violation. - 7.
-SMRs must be submitted to the CIWQS database and in hard copy when requested, to the Water Board, signed and certified as required by the Standard Provisions (Attachment D), to the address listed below:
+SMRs must be submitted to the CIWQS database and to the Water Board when requested at the following email address: